cortlandstarrett/bridgepoint/doc-bridgepoint/notes/9416_type_system/9416_type_system_ant.md

 `rectangle` has a unary operator `diagonal_length` which returns the length of the diagonal of the rectangle.
 The type `square` automatically inherits both of these valid operators.
 Operators may be redefined for each type however.
-For example, each different quadrilateral type may have their own `area` operator that works in different specific ways.
+For example, each different quadrilateral type may have its own `area` operator that works in different specific ways.
 Note also, that according to the definition of the model, every square is also a rhombus and a rectangle.
 We understand that this holds to be true.

-Note that along with regular operators such as `+`, `-`, `not`, `and`, `->`, etc. Activity invocations are also operators that take parameters.
+Note that along with regular operators such as `+`, `-`, `not`, `and`, `->`, etc., activity invocations are also operators that take parameters.
 Just as `side_length` is defined for `rhombus` type and implicitly defined for every subtype of `rhombus`, a function `foo(int)` is defined for parameter type integer, it is implicitly defined for any subtype of integer such as